 An electromotive force can be originated also in a situation, when a conductor is moving in a magnetic field - principle of a dynamo.
 Simple d.c.
 Dynamo

-Difference between a DC dynamo (DC generator) and AC dynamo (alternator) is the shape of the commutator - in the case of DC dynamo it has split rings - to obtain the current of only one direction.
+Difference between a DC dynamo (DC generator) and AC dynamo (alternator) is the shape of the commutator.

+In the case of DC dynamo it has split rings - to obtain the current of only one direction.
+An AC dynamo has slip rings.